 Senior Market News & Updates | New Horizons Insurance Marketing Inc.

-The TPMO disclaimer seems to be here to stay, but there's a lot of mystery surrounding it.
+The Third-Party Marketing Organization (TPMO) disclaimer seems to be here to stay, but there are still a lot of questions about it.

-We've consulted with compliance experts in the Medicare industry and have compiled all of their insights and advice.
+We've consulted with compliance experts in the Medicare industry and have compiled their insights and advice.
 Spoiler alert: the answers aren't always black and white.

-For nearly all agents and brokers, the TPMO disclaimer is as follows for CY2024:
+For nearly all agents and brokers, the TPMO disclaimer is as follows for 2026:

-In the rare case that you actually offer all available plans in your service area, you'd use this disclaimer:
+In the rare case that you do offer all available plans in your service area; you would use this disclaimer:

 TPMOs may be a first tier, downstream or related entity (FDRs), as defined under § 422.2, but may also be entities that are not FDRs but provide services to an MA plan or an MA plan's FDR.